-- 20. Risk of Bias: serious.
-Unclear how variables were controlled throughout study.
-Inconsistency: no serious.
-Indirectness: serious.
-Study analysed patients with possible CAPA with those with proven and probable CAPA.
-Imprecision: no serious.
-Publication bias: no serious. - 21.
-Risk of Bias: serious.
+23. Risk of Bias: serious.
 Unclear how variables were controlled throughout the study.
 Inconsistency: serious.
-Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: no serious.
-Imprecision: serious.
-CI crosses line of no effect.
-Publication bias: no serious. - 22.
-Risk of Bias: serious.
-Unclear how variables were controlled throughout study.
-Inconsistency: no serious.
-Indirectness: serious.
-Study analysed patients with possible CAPA with those with proven and probable CAPA.
-Imprecision: no serious.
-Publication bias: no serious. - 23.
-Risk of Bias: serious.
-Unclear how variables were controlled throughout the study.
-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
-Indirectness: no serious.
 Differences amongst the populations included within the study.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 24.
-Risk of Bias: serious.
+Publication bias: no serious.

+24. Risk of Bias: serious.
 Unclear how variables were controlled throughout study.
 Inconsistency: no serious.
 Indirectness: no serious.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 25.
-Risk of Bias: serious.
+Publication bias: no serious.

+25. Risk of Bias: serious.
 Unclear how variables were controlled throughout the study.
-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Inconsistency: serious.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: serious.
 Differences amongst the populations included within the study.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 26.
-Risk of Bias: serious.
+Publication bias: no serious.

+26. Risk of Bias: serious.
 Unclear how variables were controlled throughout the study.
-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Inconsistency: serious.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: no serious.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 27.
-Risk of Bias: serious.
+Publication bias: no serious.

+27. Risk of Bias: serious.
 Unclear how variables were controlled throughout study.
 Inconsistency: no serious.
 Indirectness: no serious.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 28.
-Risk of Bias: serious.
+Publication bias: no serious.

+28. Risk of Bias: serious.
 Unclear how variables were controlled throughout the study.
+Inconsistency: serious.

-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: no serious.
 Imprecision: no serious.
-Publication bias: no serious. - 29.
-Risk of Bias: serious.
+Publication bias: no serious.

+29. Risk of Bias: serious.
 Unclear how variables were controlled throughout the study.
-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Inconsistency: serious.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: no serious.
 Imprecision: serious.
 CI crosses line of no effect.
-Publication bias: no serious. - 30.
-Risk of Bias: serious.
+Publication bias: no serious.

+30. Risk of Bias: serious.
 Unclear how variables are controlled throughout the study.
-Inconsistency: serious.Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA.
+Inconsistency: serious.
+Differences in the studies between clinical and mycological evidence in clinical centres from different parts of the world, lack of clinical awareness and standard diagnostic approach for evaluating CAPA. .
 Indirectness: no serious.
 Imprecision: no serious.
 Publication bias: no serious.

-- 131. Chong WH, Saha BK, Neu KP: Comparing the clinical characteristics and outcomes of COVID-19-associate pulmonary aspergillosis (CAPA): a systematic review and meta-analysis.
-Infection 2021; Pubmed Journal - 132.
-Prattes J, Wauters J, Giacobbe DR, Salmanton-García J, Maertens J, Bourgeois M, et al.: Risk factors and outcome of pulmonary aspergillosis in critically ill coronavirus disease 2019 patients-a multinational observational study by the European Confederation of Medical Mycology.
-Clinical microbiology and infection: the official publication of the European Society of Clinical Microbiology and Infectious Diseases 2021; Pubmed Journal
+126. Chong WH, Saha BK, Neu KP : Comparing the clinical characteristics and outcomes of COVID-19-associate pulmonary aspergillosis (CAPA): a systematic review and meta-analysis.
+Infection 2021; Pubmed Journal

+127. Prattes J, Wauters J, Giacobbe DR, Salmanton-García J, Maertens J, Bourgeois M, et al. : Risk factors and outcome of pulmonary aspergillosis in critically ill coronavirus disease 2019 patients-a multinational observational study by the European Confederation of Medical Mycology.
+Clinical microbiology and infection : the official publication of the European Society of Clinical Microbiology and Infectious Diseases 2021; Pubmed Journal